 Do Ragdolls Need Another Cat?

-No, you don't really need another cat for your Ragdoll.
+"No," you may say, "I don't need another cat."
 But having another cat will help keep your Ragdoll stay active and it won't feel lonely when you leave your house for long periods of time.

-Since Ragdolls have a puppy-like trait they easily get attached to their owners, leaving them along for long periods of time will make them lonely.
+Since Ragdolls have a puppy-like trait they easily get attached to their owners, leaving them alone for long periods of time will make them lonely.

-If you do get another cat, it's also possible that both cats could be dependent and might feel lonely when you leave.
-Keep in mind cats have a unique personality and that your Ragdoll may be alright with being alone.
+Remember, though, if you do get another cat, it's also possible that both cats could become dependent and might feel lonely when you leave.
+Keep in mind that cats have unique personalities and that your Ragdoll may be alright with being alone.

 Check out these posts for more information and tips about caring for your cat: